How Much Does a Small Business Website Cost in the UK? (2026 Guide)

 Green flags (fair pricing):

-- Built with basic templates that look like everyone else
+- Basic templates that look like everyone else's

 - No strategy - just pages without purpose

-- Contact forms that don't work or go to spam
+- Contact forms that don't work or land in spam

 - No support after launch